Iran's Khamenei conditionally approves nuclear deal with powers

 Iran is also required to export more than 90 percent of its refined uranium stocks, keeping just 300 kg of the material enriched to 3.67 percent fissile purity - suitable for running civilian nuclear power plants - for 15 years.

-Since the deal was struck, Khamenei, who holds together Iran's multi-tiered, faction-ridden power structure, has ruled out normalising relations with the United States, overriding Rouhani's expressed wish to pursue further areas of cooperation.
+Since the deal was struck, Khamenei, who holds together Iran's multi-tiered, faction-ridden power structure, has ruled out normalizing relations with the United States, overriding Rouhani's expressed wish to pursue further areas of cooperation.

 In comments meant to reassure hardline acolytes particularly in the security services, Khamenei said U.S. President Barack Obama had sent him two letters pledging America had no intention of toppling the Islamic Republic's clerical establishment.